 The stink bug is a beetle that gives a bad smell when squished.
 They are plant-eating pests that search for cracks or holes to hide for the winter.
 Many times you will not even know that the beetles are in your home until they wake up in the spring.
 If you see them on the window, you may use a vacuum cleaner to get rid of them.

-Boxelder bugs are about half an inch long.
-They are black or brown with orange or red markings across the abdomen and wings.
+Boxelder bug size are about half an inch long.
+Specifically, they are black or brown with orange or red markings across the abdomen and wings.
 They feed on box elder trees, along with several other plants.
 They seek a warm place in your home for overwintering.
 These insects excrete a chemical that stains walls, fabrics, and floors.
 If you find any such sign, it indicates the presence of an infestation that you would like to treat as early as possible.

 Bed bugs are a serious pest.
-The only good news about winter is that there is very little chance of a new infestation.
-The infestation has happened during the summer months and remained indoors.
+The only good news about winter is that there is very little chance of new infestation for bugs.
+The infestation happened during the summer months and remained indoors during winters.
 Consult a pest control professional to ensure complete 360-degree treatment against bed bugs.

 Snow fleas, often commonly known as snow bugs, are scientifically known as Hypogastrura nicola or Hypogastrura harveyi depending on the species.
-These insects are not parasitic, hence they do not bite.
+These insects are not parasitic.
+Hence they do not bite.
 They produce their antifreeze which is an amino acid glycine-rich protein.
-It allows them to come out even during the cold winter season.
+It allows the bugs to come out even during the freezing cold winter season.

 Why Are Ladybugs in My House?